504 plan

 Text structure

-The organization of and relationship among the ideas in a text (e.g., sequence/chronology, compare and contrast, problem and solution, cause and effect).
+Text structure refers to the organization of and relationship among the ideas in a text (e.g., sequence, compare and contrast, problem and solution, cause and effect).

 Textual evidence